Closed Bridging Loans | Fixed Exit Bridging Finance | Aura Capital

 Step 4

-Funds released once underwriting and legal conditions are satisfied.
-Clean closed bridging cases with confirmed exits can complete from 3 working days.
+Funds are released once underwriting and legal conditions are satisfied.
+Clean cases can complete from 3 working days.

 • Property address and type